 Portraits

-Portraits that capture an essence of a person fascinate me because they offer a way around the taboo of staring at a face and body.
-To take time and really stare at an artfully done portrait reminds me every time of how potent facial physiognomy and body language are without even trying.
-To say people are hardwired to be hyper-sensitive to changes in bodily/facial expressions is an understatement.
-I enjoy how easily a portrait of an individual proper can slip, wholly or partly, into a more generalized rendering of a person, possibly as an archetype whose depiction carries potential universal, symbolic and/or generic meanings.
+Portraits that seem to be filled with the living energy of a person have always interested me.
+Among other things, they offer a way around the taboo of staring at another person's face for too long.
+I enjoy how easily a portrait of an individual can slip, wholly or partly, into a more generalized rendering of a type of person, possibly an archetype whose depiction carries potential universal, symbolic or generic meanings.
 Some of my portraits have a dual life because they traffic between this individuality and universality.

-I agree with at least two things the great artist Alice Neel said:
+I agree with at least two things the great artist and portraitist Alice Neel said:

 "In politics and in life, I always liked the losers, the underdogs.”